simon-ritchie/apysc/docstring_markdowns/apysc/_display/display_object.md

 **[Parameters]**

 - `variable_name`: str
   - Variable name of this instance.
-This will be used to js expression.
+A js expression uses this setting.

 <hr>